wp-plugins/delete-me/readme.txt

 = Is it possible for a user to delete anyone but themselves? =

-Absolutely not, the user deleted is only the currently logged in user, period.
+No, the user deleted is the currently logged in user, period.

 = What does the Shortcode display when the user is not logged in or their role is not allowed to delete themselves? =